Jahia/jahia-dev/CONTRIBUTING.md

 ### Pull request

-As team at Jahia is composed of more than tow people and as Trunk Based documentation say, you cannot directly push commit to *master* branch.
+As team at Jahia is composed of more than two people, as Trunk Based documentation say, you cannot directly push commit to *master* branch.
 You have to create a branch, code by respecting [Coding Rules](#rules), [Commit](#commit) and push.
 At this point, your code will be reviewed by an employee of Jahia.

 In case of fixes requested by the reviewer, you should: